Nikon F5: Kodak digital camera conversions

 During the late 1990s, Nikon and Kodak collaborated on a range of professional digital SLRs which combined Nikon bodies with Kodak digital sensors and electronics.
 The initial range was based around the semi-professional Nikon F90, but the later Kodak DCS 600 and DCS 700 models were based on the Nikon F5.
 On a physical level they consisted of a Nikon F5 with the film transport equipment replaced with a custom-made Kodak digital back.
 The digital back extended beneath the camera to house the battery and a pair of PCMCIA card slots.

 The Kodak DCS 600 series was launched in 1999, and initially consisted of the 2 megapixel Kodak DCS 620 and the 6 megapixel DCS 660, which had an initial launch price of $29,995.
 The DCS 600 series was continued in 2000 with the Kodak DCS 620x, a high-sensitivity model with an upgraded indium tin oxide sensor and a cyan-magenta-yellow Bayer filter, which had a then-unique top ISO setting of ISO 6400.

 Kodak replaced the 600 series with the upgraded DCS 700 series in 2001, which consisted of the high-sensitivity DCS 720x and the 6 megapixel DCS 760.
 By 2001 Kodak faced competition from the popular Nikon D1 and Nikon D1x, which were physically smaller and cheaper.
 The DCS 760's initial list price was $8,000.

+In popular culture

+The Nikon F5 has appeared in several motion pictures and television productions.
+Notable examples include Vertical Limit (2000), where the camera is used by a climber-photographer in high-altitude Pakistan; The Edge (1997), and The Lost World: Jurassic Park (1997), in which characters portrayed by Julianne Moore and Vince Vaughn use the F5 and F100 to document dinosaurs in the jungle.
+The camera also features in the French film La Fidélité (2000), where it is carried by a tabloid photographer, and in The Score (2001), where Robert De Niro’s character uses it for surveillance photography.